GitYCC/OpenVibeEngineering/README.md

 > Bringing Vibe Coding into the Realm of Production-grade Engineering 🚀

+⚠️ **Work in Progress**: This repository is currently under active development.
+The patterns, guides, and principles provided here are experimental and may be incorrect or misleading.
+They should not be considered reliable.

 **OpenVibeEngineering** is an open-source initiative aimed at transforming the freeform, creative nature of *vibe coding* into structured, sustainable, and production-grade engineering practices.
 It’s a community-driven effort to consolidate experience, workflows, design patterns, and tools that empower developers to build intuitively **without sacrificing engineering rigor**.

 ---